Town Lake Fast Facts

 • Offers 25 acres of recreation space for everyone

-• Tempe's largest special event venue, Splash Playground, historic baseball field
+• Tempe's largest special event venue

 Tempe Center for the Arts